Edge-Payment-Technologies/edge-php-sdk/README.md

-# Edge PHP API sdk
+# Edge PHP SDK

-This is a lightweight PHP API sdk for the Edge payment gateway.
+This is a lightweight PHP SDK for the Edge payment gateway.
 It uses Guzzle for making API requests and returns the responses as an array/object by default.
 The sdk communicates with the `https://api.tryedge.com` endpoint.

 ## Installation